 - FDA-approved appetite suppressants and weight loss medications

 The office of Sameer Ohri, MD, Inc. provides effective medical weight loss plans.
 All you have to do to get started is to book a consultation either online or over the phone.

 The American Diabetes Association reports that doctors diagnose over 1.5 million new cases of diabetes every year in the United States.
 If you need help managing diabetes, have a family history of it, or are experiencing symptoms, book an evaluation at the office of Sameer Ohri, MD, Inc. in Corona, California.
 You can schedule your diabetes examination by using the online booking system or by calling the office.

 What causes diabetes?

 Every single cell in your body relies on glucose, a simple sugar, for fuel.
-With the help of the hormone insulin, cell walls open up and allow glucose to absorb as needed.
 When you have diabetes, you run into a problem with insulin.

 With Type 1 diabetes, your pancreas doesn’t produce insulin, resulting in dangerously high glucose levels that can damage vital organs.
 Usually, Type 1 diabetes occurs because of genetics or damage to your pancreas, possibly from a viral infection.

 If you have Type 2 diabetes, your pancreas might produce some insulin, but your body becomes resistant to it.
 Typically, insulin resistance develops because of excess body weight.

 How do I know if I have diabetes?